 <br /> <hr />

 Captions can either be embedded in the video (embedded captions) or loaded from a separate file (side-loaded or sidecar captions).
 The web player supports both types of captions.

 The following table lists common caption formats that are supported.

-Your .vtt files should be saved using UTF8 encoding to prevent rendering issues.
+A .vtt file should always be saved in UTF8 encoding to prevent character issues.